drankinatty/ternary_st/README.md

         ├── tst_test_ref.c
         └── tst_validate.c

-`strdup` had been removed and replace with standard `strlen, malloc, memcpy` to address the removal of `strdup` with C99.
+`strdup` has been removed and replaced with standard `strlen, malloc, memcpy` to address the removal of `strdup` from the C99 standard.
 While many compilers provide `strdup` as an extension, as was originally provided by `-std=gnu11`, the code is now C11 standard compliant and backward compatible with prior versions.

 If you find any problems, let me know (or better yet provide a patch).